diablodale/dp.docs/docs/_max/attributes/transcoder.md

 * `auto` is the default acceleration with your chosen [@opencl](opencl.md) device and CPU
 * `intelmedia` uses Intel GPU (Quick Sync) hardware when possible, then fallback to `auto`

-> :memo: Plugins before v1.3.20231220 use an old deprecated attribute `@decodercolor`.
+> 📝 Plugins before v1.3.20231220 use an old deprecated attribute `@decodercolor`.
 > Use `@transcoder` with newer plugins. `@decodercolor intelmedia` is supported during a transition period.

 ## Performance